 So, say it takes ten years for that gas station to generate enough profits that equals your initial investment.
 That is your payout timeframe.

 Once your initial investment comes back to you in the form of profits, only then do you really start making a net return on your investment.
-This math of course ignores opportunity cost and the hassles of running a business so if you were to factor that in, you’d need that payout timeframe to be a lot quicker but let’s discount all of that to keep it simple.
+This math of course ignores opportunity cost and the hassles of running a business so if you were to factor that in, you would need that payout timeframe to be a lot quicker but let us ignore that to keep the math simple.

-So back to buying Cisco at the then quoted price of six-hundred billion dollars and if you were looking for a ten-year payout, you were expecting that business to return sixty billion dollars a year in profits for ten straight years.
+So back to buying Cisco at the then quoted price of $600 billion and if you were looking for a ten-year payout, you were expecting that business to return $60 billion a year in profit for ten straight years.
 Only then, you’d start making a return on your original investment.

-Cisco’s profits in the year 2000 were about three billion dollars, a far cry from the multiple tens of billions of dollars you should have in theory expected.
-And those were and are gigantic numbers for any business to sustainably deliver for that long a timeframe.
+Cisco’s profits in the year 2000 were about $3 billion, a far cry from the multiple tens of billions of dollars you should have expected in theory.
+And $60 billion a year in profit was and is a gigantic number for any business to sustainably deliver for that long a timeframe.

 So of course, it was an insane valuation from a payout perspective and that is the only perspective that eventually counts.

-That was the Dot-com bubble and you’d think we would not be repeating that episode again but here we are.
+That was the Dot-com bubble, and you’d think we would have learnt our lessons but here we are.
 In fact, the insanity of the last few years is at another level.
-I don’t recall ever a time in history with so many businesses priced at billions-plus dollars but with a never a sight towards making a profit, ever.
+I don’t recall ever a time in history with so many businesses priced at tens of billions of dollars but with a nary a sight towards making a profit.

 And when the market eventually comes back to its senses, the consequences can be brutal.
 The list below highlights some of the names that were insanely priced and the after-effects of what happens when the market resets its expectations.